 Wireless mics have a high level of convenience and flexibility, which is why they are perfect for keeping the stage looking clean.

 This system will work great if you’re working with vocalists out towards the front of the stage and want to keep wires at bay!

-Which Shure wireless microphone is best?
+Which Shure wireless microphone systems are best?

 The Shure SM58 microphone is the most popular signature vocal mic, and it’s for a good reason.
 It has a crystal clear sound quality that works well in live performances or with vocals on stage and can record anything from the clean guitar to synthesizers.